 The applicant proposes to purchase the property, raze the site, and construct a building purposed for retail and restaurant uses.
 Review of the submitted site plan indicates that the new building may have 2,503 square feet of restaurant space and 6,232 square feet of retail space, totaling 8,735 square feet.
 While a tenant mix of retail and restaurant uses is identified on the site plan, no specific businesses have been identified at this time.
 To improve vehicular access and safe access into the site, the design will eliminate one curb cut along Chamblee Dunwoody Road.
-Public Works has noted that the remaining curb cut will be required to maintain right in and right out access.
-Cross access from this driveway is proposed to be maintained into the shopping center.
+Cross access from Chamblee Dunwoody Road into the shopping center is proposed to be maintained.